 Open Earth Monitor — Global Workshop 2024

-Inferring spatiotemporal dynamics of mosquitoes in Italy using machine learning
+Workshop: Inferring spatiotemporal dynamics of mosquitoes in Italy using machine learning

-The workshop will be split into two parts: the first part will delve into the methods used to preprocess and harmonize the ovitraps dataset, the selection and preparation of the predictor variables, and the modeling framework and rationale used to model the species' spatiotemporal dynamics (i.e., mosquito egg abundance).
+The workshop will be split into two parts: the first part will delve into the methods used to preprocess and harmonize the ovitraps dataset, the selection and preparation of the predictor variables, and the modelling framework and rationale used to model the species' spatiotemporal dynamics (i.e., mosquito egg abundance).
 The second part will instead demonstrate the integration of this data into a web application, designed to visually inform both public health institutions and private citizens, thereby facilitating tailored intervention strategies and boosting public awareness of mosquito-borne disease risks.

 What is your current associations to EU Horizon projects (if any)?